demanuel/NewsUP/README.md

 It can obfuscate the uploads.
 A NZB file will be generated for later retrieving.

+## Obfuscation warning

+Some servers, might block you if you use this option.
+The servers and the users only see "normal" posts and are unable to determine any file you are uploading.
+So they consider it spamming.

+Use this feature at your own responsability!

 ## Supports
 * SSL
 * Multi connections